antlr/antlr4/doc/python-target.md

 Antlr tool used to generate the parser and the Antlr Python3 runtime match.
 E.g., 4.13.0.
-Using build files will help eliminate common errors that happen._
+Using build files will help eliminate common errors from happening._

-_For a list of antlr4 tool options, please visit the [ANTLR Tool Command Line Options](https://github.com/antlr/antlr4/blob/master/doc/tool-options.md) documentation._
+_For a list of antlr4 tool options, please visit [ANTLR Tool Command Line Options](https://github.com/antlr/antlr4/blob/master/doc/tool-options.md)._
 * Input, e.g., input.txt:
     ```
     -(1 + 2)/3;